Oluwaseun-Oyewole/next-web-performance-optimization/README.md

 ### Core web vitals

-TTFB (Time To First Byte) - the time is takes for the client to receive the first byte of the page content FCP(First Contentful Paint) -the time is takes for the browser to render the first piece of content after navigation LCP(Largest Contentful Paint) -the time is takes to load and render the page's main content TTI (Time To Interactive) - The time it takes for the age to starts loading to when it's reliably responding to users input quickly
+TTFB (Time To First Byte) - the time is takes for the client to receive the first byte of the page content.
+FCP(First Contentful Paint) -the time is takes for the browser to render the first piece of content after navigation.
+A good FCP should be less than 1.8s.
+Anything longer than 3s is considered poor.
+LCP(Largest Contentful Paint) -the time is takes to load and render the page's main content.
+A good FCP should be less than 2.5s.
+Anything longer than 4s is considered poor.
+TTI (Time To Interactive) - The time it takes for the age to starts loading to when it's reliably responding to users input quickly
 CLS (Cumulative Layout Shift) - Measures the visual stability to avoid unexpected layout shift FID(First Input Delay) - Time to when the user interacts with the page to the time the event handlers are able to run